-SEAN MARTINEZ is excited to be a part of Landmark Musicals.
-Over the past several years, he has performed in many shows across Albuquerque including The King and I, Fiddler on the Roof and Peter Pan.
-Sean thanks God as well as his family and friends for their endless love and support in his acting endeavors.
-Enjoy the show!
+SEAN MARTINEZ is excited to be a part of White Christmas.
+Over the past few years, he has performed in many shows across Albuquerque including: Fiddler on the Roof, Peter Pan and A Christmas Carol.
+Sean would like to thank God for His abundant blessings along with his family and friends for their endless love and support in his acting endeavors.
+Please enjoy the show!

 SHANNON BELL is delighted to be performing with Landmark Musicals.
 She has performed for over 30 years for various ballet companies including New Mexico Ballet Company and Ballet Repertory Theatre where she also served as ballet mistress.
 She currently works as a programming manager.

 SHARON LUTEN is excited to be a part of her first Landmark show.
 She has danced and performed in several productions with Musical Theatre Southwest, ACLOA, and The Albuquerque Little Theatre.
 Favorites include; A Chorus Line, Best Little Whorehouse in Texas, Hello Dolly, Sweet Charity, and Forum.
 Sharon works for Del Norte Sports & Wellness as a group fitness coordinator and teaches cycling, body pump, sh’bam, and pilates.
 She would like to thank her family, and her two dance teachers, Suzanne Johnston and Lana Kroth, for the many great dance lessons, support, and encouragement!